 What is a normal umbilical cord blood gas level?

 As soon as a baby is born, the medical team usually draws blood from the baby’s umbilical cord artery.
-This blood is analyzed to determine if there was a complication shortly before or during delivery that deprived the baby of oxygen.
-Oxygen deprivation (birth asphyxia) can cause brain damage, hypoxic-ischemic encephalopathy (HIE), periventricular leukomalacia (PVL – usually seen in premature babies), intraventricular hemorrhages (brain bleeds) and lifelong conditions such as cerebral palsy (CP), seizure disorders, intellectual disabilities, and developmental delays.
-Normal umbilical cord blood gas values are listed below.
-Note: The “P” in PCO2 and PO2 stands for “partial pressure,” which is how these gases are measured.
+Umbilical cord blood is analyzed to determine if there was a complication shortly before or during delivery that deprived the baby of oxygen.
+Oxygen deprivation can cause serious birth injuries such as hypoxic-ischemic encephalopathy (HIE), intraventricular hemorrhages (brain bleeds), cerebral palsy (CP) and seizure disorders.

 Normal arterial cord blood gases for a term newborn: